Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 ### Design Build

-In this section, you will build and run the GeMM design using the AI Engine implementation.
-You will compile the AI Engine design and integrate it into a larger system design (including the PL kernels and PS host application).
+In this section, you build and run the GeMM design using the AI Engine implementation.
+You compile the AI Engine design and integrate it into a larger system design (including the PL kernels and PS host application).
 Review the [Integrating the Application section in the AI Engine Documentation](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Integrating-the-Application-Using-the-Vitis-Tools-Flow) for the general flow.

 At the end of this section, the design flow will generate a new directory (called `build/`).
-Underneath are sub-directories named `(gemm_$(MAT_DIMS)/` (for example, `gemm_32x32x32/`) depending on the Mat A and Mat B Dimensions and the number of instances `x$(GEMM_INSTS)` chosen in the build.
+Underneath are sub-directories named `(gemm_$(MAT_DIMS)/` (for example, `gemm_32x32x32/`) depending on the Mat A and Mat B dimensions and the number of instances `x$(GEMM_INSTS)` chosen in the build.
 Each sub-directory contains the `hw_emu/` and/or `hw/` subfolders.
 The respective subfolders contain `Work/` and `libadf.a`, outputs from the AI Engine compiler, the host app executable and the builds, targeted to `hw` or `hw_emu` respectively.
 The `hw_emu/` subfolder contains the build for hardware emulation.
 The `hw/` subfolder contains the build for hardware run on a VCK190 board.

 </details>